Dalguise Viaduct

 The Dalguise Viaduct is a lattice girder viaduct in Dalguise, Perth and Kinross, Scotland.
 It carries the Highland Main Line railway across the River Tay.
 Built in 1863, it was designed by Joseph Mitchell, for the then-new Inverness and Perth Junction Railway.
-A Category A listed structure, it stands about 0.44 mi north of the now-disused Dalguise railway station.
+A Category A listed structure, it stands about 0.44 mi north of the now-disused Dalguise railway station, and about 6 mi north of Dunkeld.

-The viaduct is in two parts; the southern one being 210 ft, the northern 141 ft.
+The viaduct has two spans; the southern one being 210 ft, the northern 141 ft.
+The girders are 16 ft high, and 67 ft above the bed of the river.
 The ironwork was supplied by Sir William Fairbairn & Sons, of Manchester.
+The abutments and central piers are stone, with ornamental castellations on top, to appease the Duke of Atholl.